lechuckroh/websocket-proxy-server/README.md

 ### `-r`, `env:RECORD_DIR`

-Directory to store traffic records in JSON format. feat
+Directory to store traffic records in text format.

 ## Run using docker